RFS-ADRENO/zca-js/README.md

 # ZCA-JS

+> [!NOTE]
-This is an unofficial Zalo API for personal account.
+> This is an unofficial Zalo API for personal account.
 It work by simulating the browser to interact with Zalo Web.

+> [!WARNING]
-**Warning**: Using this API could get your account locked or banned.
+> Using this API could get your account locked or banned.
 We are not responsible for any issues that may happen.
 Use it at your own risk.

 ## Table of Contents